Powered by RedCircle

 Take into consideration that 97% of all consumers prefer to learn about a business online more than anywhere else.
 With all this online activity, how your local business ranks in search engines can honestly make or break your business.

-Put simply, a strong SEO strategy will improve online visibility of your business by increasing traffic from search results when a consumer searches for a business in your area.
+Put simply, a strong local SEO strategy will improve online visibility of your business by increasing traffic from search results when a consumer searches for a business in your area.

 There are certain signals that search engines like Google take into consideration when ranking search results and I will go into all of those in this post.